 How much water do you need to drink?
 Beachbody recommends using your body weight as a general guide to get started: Drink your body weight divided by two in ounces.

 So if you weigh 150 pounds, that would be 150 divided by 2, which equals 75.
 That’s 75 ounces of water you should be drinking every day.

 But keep in mind that everyone is different: You may need to drink more if you’re exercising frequently or it’s hot out, or drink less if you’re running to the bathroom every 5 minutes.

 And if you can’t remember how much (or how little) you’ve had to drink, don’t worry: Your body will give you can’t-miss signs that you need more, like a lack of focus and cramps.

 7. Cut Down on Liquor

 The best road to a flat belly is no alcohol at all, but you can still enjoy the a drink or two while you’re on a program.
-Just be aware of what the do’s and don’ts are, like skipping the sugary mixed drinks and drinking plenty of water while you’re tippling.
+Just be aware of the do’s and don’ts, like skipping the sugary mixed drinks and drinking plenty of water while you’re tippling.

 If you add these tips to your program, you’re sure to see noticeable improvements in your midsection.
 Of course, there’s an added bonus to eating this way: It’ll keep you healthier in the long run, too.